 Jensen Huang, President and CEO of NVIDIA

-For marketing teams specifically, the promise remains compelling.
-Imagine natural language queries like "show me last week's organic traffic to product pages" automatically discovering the right PostHog or GA4 tool, fetching data, and formatting results, all without manual tool management.
-We're building towards that future at Growth Method, but we're not there yet.
+For marketing teams, the promise is still compelling.
+Imagine “show me last week’s organic traffic to product pages” automatically finding the right PostHog or GA4 tool, fetching data, and formatting results.
+We’re building towards that at Growth Method, but we’re not there yet.

-However, with nearly half of tool searches failing before you even reach selection and parameterisation, enterprises need higher reliability thresholds.
-Marketing workflows require confidence that "send the campaign report" will consistently find the right email tool, not sporadically succeed.
+But when nearly half of tool searches fail before you even reach selection and parameterisation, you can’t put it in production.
+Marketing workflows need “send the campaign report” to find the right email tool every time, not half the time.